AnthonyJamez12/Solidity_Learning/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-#Now you are able to type npm run dev
+#Now you are able to type npm run dev, which is how you get your site up

 -------------------------------------------------------------------------------------------------------------------------------
 Owner@DESKTOP-IHSJ5E1 MINGW64 ~/Fifa_NFT